 The observatory is coordinated by the UK’s National Oceanography Centre, as part of the Natural Environment Research Council’s National Capability programme.
 The PAP-SO forms a key part of the UK’s commitment to a larger international network of ocean observatories that aim to monitor change in the global ocean.

 This site has been studied for over 30 years.
 In 2017, NERC’s newest research vessel, the Royal Research Ship Discovery, was used to carry out the annual service of the observatory.

-2018 – Carolina Machado Lima de Camargo (Latin America)
+2018 – Carolina Machado Lima de Camargo (Brazil, Latin America)